Prashant-JT/BooleanSatisfiabilityProblem/README.md

 When running on Linux, if an error appears, it will be because the "tkinter" module is not installed, for its installation, simply go to the command line and execute: sudo apt-get install python-tk.

-For a better undersanding on how to execute the programs CLI and GUI, check the [presentation](https://github.com/Prashant-JT/BooleanSatisfiabilityProblem/blob/master/SAT.pptx) slides 22-26.
+For a better understanding on how to execute the programs CLI and GUI, check the [presentation](https://github.com/Prashant-JT/BooleanSatisfiabilityProblem/blob/master/SAT.pptx) slides 22-26.